sezanzeb/input-remapper/readme/development.md

 New badges, if needed, will be created in `readme/` and they just need to be commited.

+Beware that coverage can suffer if old files reside in your python path.
+Remove the build folder and reinstall it.

 ## Translations

 To regenerate the `po/input-remapper.pot` file, run